cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 Compare the block number returned (`13965770` in the above example) to the most recent block number found on this [Etherscan Transaction Page](https://etherscan.io/address/0xf209815e595cdf3ed0aaf9665b1772e608ab9380).
 When the block number of the Metis Verifier node reaches this block number - the node is sync'd.

 Alternatively, the following command will return a hash associated with the most recently sync'd transaction.
-When this hash is equivalent to the most recent has at the above link - the node is sync'd.
+When this hash is equivalent to the most recent hash at the above link - the node is sync'd.

 `curl 'http://localhost:8080/verifier/get/true/1088' | jq '.batch.l1TransactionHash'`